What is voluntary early retirement?

 Lifetime and annual allowance

-The capital value of your benefits will be reduced because they are calculated using the actuarially reduced pension and lump sum.
+On taking voluntary early retirement the capital value of your benefits will be reduced because they are calculated using the actuarially reduced pension and lump sum.

 The annual allowance is usually calculated using your accrued benefits.
 In the year that you take early retirement, it will be calculated against the actuarially reduced benefits actually put into payment.
 This will restrict your pension growth during your final year.